The

 Frank White presents reports from American and Russian space travelers

-about their psychological reactions to their adventures.
+about their experiences in space.
 Astronaut Charles

 Walker, recalls, "I have heard other space travelers express a perception